 The Company is also a party to currency exchange forward contracts that generally mature within one year to manage its exposure to changing currency exchange rates.
-At December 31, 2013, the Company had \$511.8 million notional amount of currency exchange forward contracts outstanding, most of which mature on or before December 31, 2014.
-The fair market value of these contracts at December 31, 2013 was a net gain of \$3.8 million.
-At December 31, 2013, \$454.1 million notional amount (\$4.0 million of fair value gains) of these forward contracts have been designated as, and are effective as, cash flow hedges of forecasted and specifically identified transactions.
-During 2013 and 2012, the Company recorded the change in fair value for these cash flow hedges to Accumulated other comprehensive income and reclassified to earnings a portion of the deferred gain or loss from Accumulated other comprehensive income as the hedged transactions occurred and were recognized in earnings.
+At December 31, 2014, the Company had \$378.5 million notional amount of currency exchange forward contracts outstanding that were initially designated as hedge contracts, most of which mature on or before December 31, 2015.
+The fair market value of these contracts at December 31, 2014 was a net loss of \$0.4 million.
+At December 31, 2014, \$313.4 million notional amount (\$0.6 million of fair value losses) of these forward contracts have been designated as, and are effective as, cash flow hedges of forecasted and specifically identified transactions.
+During 2014 and 2013, the Company recorded the change in fair value for these cash flow hedges to Accumulated other comprehensive income and reclassified to earnings a portion of the deferred gain or loss from Accumulated other comprehensive income as the hedged transactions occurred and were recognized in earnings.

 The Company records the interest rate swap and foreign exchange contracts at fair value on a recurring basis.
-There were no interest rate swaps recorded as of December 31, 2013 and 2012.
-The foreign exchange contracts designated as hedging instruments are categorized under Level 1 of the ASC 820 hierarchy and are recorded at December 31, 2013 and 2012 as a net asset of \$3.8 million and a net liability of \$0.4 million, respectively.
+There were no interest rate swaps recorded as of December 31, 2014 and 2013.
+The foreign exchange contracts designated as hedging instruments are categorized under Level 2 of the ASC 820 hierarchy and are recorded at December 31, 2014 and 2013 as a net liability of \$0.4 million and a net asset of \$3.8 million, respectively.
 See Note A - "Basis of Presentation," for an explanation of the ASC 820 hierarchy.
-The fair values of these foreign exchange forward contracts are based on quoted forward foreign exchange prices at the reporting date.
-The fair values of these contracts are based on the contract rate specified at the anticipated contracts' settlement date and quoted forward foreign exchange prices at the reporting date.
+The fair values of these foreign exchange forward contracts are derived using quoted forward foreign exchange prices to interpolate values of outstanding trades at the reporting date based on their maturities.